Woman killed in domestic dispute in Fort Lauderdale

-FORT LAUDERDALE, Fla. - Fort Lauderdale police are searching for a man who, they say, shot and killed a woman Tuesday.
+FORT LAUDERDALE, Fla. - Fort Lauderdale police are searching for a man who shot and killed a woman Tuesday.

 Police said the woman, who was not identified, was shot multiple times in a domestic dispute just before 7:30 p.m. in the 1200 block of Northwest 11th Place.